1922 Seanad: Initial membership

-The Constitution of the Irish Free State established the Oireachtas as a bicameral legislature consisting of a lower house, the Dáil, and an upper house, the Senate or Seanad.
-The Seanad's raison d'être was the assurance during the 1921 negotiation of the Anglo-Irish Treaty given by Arthur Griffith to southern unionists and the British government that unionists would have adequate representation in the new parliament to safeguard their interests.
-The Third Dáil, elected in elected in June 1922 as a "provisional parliament" or "constituent assembly", approved the Constitution in September, and continued as the Dáil of the new Free State when the Constitution came into force on 6 December 1922.
-However, there was no pre-existing body which might be repurposed as the Seanad, so this had to be constructed from scratch.
+During the negotiations in 1921 of the Anglo-Irish Treaty, Arthur Griffith gave assurances to southern unionists and the British government that unionists would have adequate representation in the new parliament to safeguard their interests.
+Griffith himself died in August 1922, and was succeeded as President of Dáil Éireann by W. T. Cosgrave.
+The 3rd Dáil, elected in June 1922 as a "provisional parliament" or "constituent assembly", approved the Constitution of the Irish Free State in September, and continued as the Dáil of the new Free State when the Constitution came into force on 6 December 1922.

+Article 12 of the Constitution established the Oireachtas as a bicameral legislature consisting of a Chamber of Deputies called Dáil Éireann and a Senate called Seanad Éireann.
 The Constitution specified a 60-seat Seanad, with senators serving 12-year terms and divided into four cohorts with one cohort re-elected every three years.
-For the initial 1922 Seanad, 30 were to be nominated by the President of the Executive Council and the other 30 elected by the Dáil.
-The President's selections would provide the second and fourth cohorts, for re-election in 1928 and 1934; the Dáil's provided the first and third, for re-election in 1925 and 1931.

-To honour Griffith's 1921 commitment, the Constitution required that the President of the Executive Council in making his nominations should "have special regard to the providing of representation for groups or parties not then adequately represented in Dáil Éireann".
-In October 1922, the provisional parliament passed a resolution moved by W. T. Cosgrave, who had succeeded Griffith as chairman of the Provisional Government, which stated that the President should "consult with representative persons and bodies, including the following: Chamber of commerce, the Royal College of Physicians of Ireland, the Royal College of Surgeons in Ireland, the benchers of the Honourable Society of King's Inns, Dublin, the Incorporated Law Society of Ireland, Councils of the County boroughs of the Irish Free State".
+Article 82 of the Constitution provided that the composition of the 1922 Seanad was to be 30 elected by the Dáil and 30 nominated by the President of the Executive Council who should "have special regard to the providing of representation for groups or parties not then adequately represented in Dáil Éireann".
+Those elected by the Dáil would provide the first and third, for re-election in 1925 and 1931; while those nominated by the President would provide the second and fourth cohorts, for re-election in 1928 and 1934.
+In October 1922, the provisional parliament passed a resolution moved by W. T. Cosgrave which stated that the President should "consult with representative persons and bodies, including the following: Chamber of Commerce, the Royal College of Physicians of Ireland, the Royal College of Surgeons in Ireland, the benchers of the Honourable Society of King's Inns, Dublin, the Incorporated Law Society of Ireland, Councils of the County Boroughs of the Irish Free State".
 Cosgrave announced his selection in the Dáil on 6 December 1922, immediately after his election as president had been ratified by the Governor-General.
 The 15 who would serve 12-year terms were selected by lot.
+The 1922 Seanad election by members of the Dáil took place on 7 December.